Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 Did I perform up to my own expectations?
 Yes and no. I definitely was glad I did well, but also am very disappointed in myself  for taking too long overall.
-After successfully getting all 100 pts for the exam, I realised that I could have been so so much faster and more efficient in my exploitation.
-Ideally it could have been done in about 16 hours perhaps; I shouldn't have had to stay up the entire 24 hours.
+After successfully getting all 100 pts for the exam, I realised that I could have been so much faster and more efficient in my exploitation.
+Ideally it could have been done in about 16 hours perhaps; I shouldn't have had to stay up the entire 24 hours.s